 Station Rotation model definition

-Station Rotation model, one of the most popular blended learning models worldwide, transfers a traditional theory-based classroom into a virtually enriched, hands-on workshop.
+One of the most popular blended learning models is Station Rotation model.
+It transfers a traditional theory-based classroom into a virtually enriched, hands-on workshop.
 Unlike other blended learning models, the Station Rotation model takes place within the physical classroom or training room.

 During the classroom, students rotate on a fixed schedule among various modalities which usually include 3 learning stations: 1) online learning; 2) face-to-face instruction; 3) group projects.
 For example, a learner may complete an assignment online, then participate in a group activity and, finally, engage in teacher-led instruction.
 Students tend to be grouped by learning styles, skills or needs.

 The Station Rotation model is most traditionally utilized in schools, however, it can be effective within an organization also.